 Located on the banks of the Yarra River, Arts Centre Melbourne really does embrace families and children.
 Not only do they host a range of kids show and workshops, but they also offer interactive experiences for little ones, designed to spark wonder in them.

-The performances that are on this summer holidays are:
+The performances that are on this Easter holidays are:

 Take a look at their website for school holiday ideas.